 4. You aren’t paying attention to software updates

 Software becomes outdated.
 It’s a fact of life.
-You can’t assume the software that works fine now is going to remain doing so for the rest of the time you use your computer.
-With that in mind, you need to actually pay attention and accept the warnings that pop up on your computer that tell you there are critical updates that need to be completed.
+You can’t assume software that works fine now is going to remain that way for the rest of the time you have your computer.
+With that in mind, you need to actually pay attention and accept warnings that pop up on your computer that tell you there are critical updates that need to be completed.

 5. You never clean up your computer or delete old files

 No matter what the purpose of your computer is, whether you use it for work or play, you’ve likely filled up your hard drive with all types of files.
 Many people just let files pile up until there’s no space left at all.
 This is a bad idea – you’re using space that could be allocated elsewhere, keeping things cluttered and ensuring you’re running a system that isn’t as efficient as it could be.

 You should be cleaning up files from time-to-time to free up memory for better system performance, as well as to keep things tidy in general.
 There’s really no reason to be a hoarder, after all.
 Tap or click here to find and delete huge, unwanted files.

 We all go online and see advertisements for plenty of stuff, right?
 A lot of it might even sound legit.
 But if you don’t know where a piece of software comes from, you shouldn’t be downloading it.

 Bottom line: Downloading certain things will almost certainly end in frustration, as you could be unwittingly inviting viruses, malware or other dangerous software onto your computer.
 You never know what kind of nefarious purposes unknown downloads may hold.
 Be smart about whatever it is you’re downloading and only use software gleaned from the proper channels.

 7. You let your PC get physically dirty